effector/effector/docs/api/effector/sample.md

 // 2. take $userName store`s state ('john')
 // 3. transform payload from event (1) and current store`s state (2)
 // 4. when sampleUnit (event in this case) is triggered,
-//    send it payload to effect signIn with params received at the step (3)
+//    send it payload to effect signInFx with params received at the step (3)
 ```

 [Try it](https://share.effector.dev/WO6UT8bV)